Retro-Devils/Devils-Advocate/README.md

 - We hear what you want and make changes .

-- Apk Installer
+- Apk Downloader/Installer built in.

-- Plays movies and TV cause its Kodi based .
+- Plays movies and TV because its Kodi based .

 - Gets and plays games from Internet Archive Game Launcher

-- Built in emus for most systems . don't have to use a second third etc app for most systems.
+- Built in emus for most systems .
+You don't have to use a second third etc app for most systems.

-- Crazy customizing.  since kodi based you can change the skin then icons, backgrounds, launch commands tons of stuff.
+- Crazy customizing.
+Since kodi based you can change the skin then icons, backgrounds,xmenu layouts, colors tons of stuff.

 - Made by community for community ,

-- ALWAYS FREE.
+- ALWAYS FREE. yeah like FREE FREE

 - Never on Play Store

 # Installation

+--------On Top of Kodi Instructions-------

-You will need winrar(or something to unzip stuff) and a file explorer,
+You will need winrar (or something to unzip stuff) and a file explorer,

 On device you want Devils Advocate On